 - Allocate more powerful compute node machines to scale up.
 Azure machines may be provisioned to meet high performance needs of for cores and memory, and even GPU computing power.

-Note: Using Microsoft HPC Pack with Batch is a more complex model and is not discussed in this article.
+Note: Using Microsoft HPC Pack with Batch is a more complex model and isn't discussed in this article.

-In a Batch processing cluster, there may be as few as two processing VMs, or thousands of simultaneous tasks running on thousands of VM compute nodes with tens of thousands of cores.
+In a Batch processing cluster, you might have as few as two processing VMs.
+Or you could have thousands of simultaneous tasks running on thousands of VM compute nodes, with tens of thousands of cores.
 Each VM is responsible for running a single task at a time.
-The number of VMs in a pool may be scaled manually or automatically as configured when load increases or decreases.
+The number of VMs in a pool can be scaled manually or automatically, as configured when load increases or decreases.

 Burst to cloud

 When compute resources in an on-premises grid are running low due to executing a large analysis job, “burst to cloud” offers a way to augment those resources by adding more compute nodes in Azure.
 Burst to cloud is a model in which private clouds or infrastructure distribute their workload to cloud servers, when demand is high for on-premises resources.